pprunty/pprunty/contents/articles/algorithm-for-the-people/index.md

 ---
-title: An algorithm for the people, controlled by the people (part 1)
+title: 🖥️ An algorithm for the people, controlled by the people (part 1)
 author: Patrick Prunty
 date: 2023-09-03
 template: article.pug
 ---

-A novel approach to user content recommendation systems which opens a two-way communication channel (web-socket) between the user and recommendation algorithm via a content filter configuration system on the frontend
+A novel approach to user content recommendation systems which opens a two-way communication channel (web-socket) between the user and recommendation algorithm, via a content filter configuration system on the frontend

 ---